-As Director of BJE’s Center for Excellence in Early Childhood and Day School Education, Rabbi Jim Rogozen oversees the agency’s wide range of support to schools, educators and families, with a particular emphasis on the 36 BJE affiliated K-12 schools, as well as the 50 BJE affiliated early childhood programs.
+As Director of BJE’s Center for Excellence in Day School Education, Rabbi Jim Rogozen oversees the agency’s wide range of support to schools, educators and families, with a particular emphasis on the 36 BJE affiliated K-12 schools.
 His areas of expertise include strategic planning, creating mission/vision statements, organizational alignment and systems, leadership development, Judaic Studies curriculum planning and implementation, change management, and board development.
 In his work at BJE, he also helps schools strengthen their finance and governance practices.

 A Los Angeles native, Rabbi Jim Rogozen began his career at BJE in the High School Programs department in 1984.
 He served as a Head of School for 29 years, primarily at Gross Schechter Day School in Cleveland, Ohio.
 Under Jim’s leadership, Gross Schechter was one of the first day schools in the country to establish an annual 8th grade trip to Israel, and to hire a full time Family Educator.
 It was the very first day school to receive a gold-level designation in the USDA’s Team Nutrition Challenge, and to be invited to the White House to receive the award.
 Jim also served as the Chief Learning Officer at United Synagogue of Conservative Judaism in New York, overseeing the Solomon Schechter Day School Network, USY, and Congregational Learning departments.